bogdanripa/Order-Food-Now/README.md

 * Username: Your UiPath email address
 * Password: Your UiPath password
 * Save and close
+* Create another asset:
+* Name: Yesterdays Order
+* Type: Asset
+* Save and close

-Next, publish the automation in your personal workspace and schedule it to run daily (ex: at 9am).
+Next, test the code locally.
+Then publish the automation in your personal workspace and schedule it to run daily (ex: at 9am).

 Please note that you need UiPath robot units available in your UiPath account so that serverless automations can run